xhad/gatewayd/README.md

 1. [Node.js](http://nodejs.org/)
   - The express web module is used to serve HTTP/JSON endpoints
-  - A Basic Auth strategy is used for authentication of users, admin.
+  - A Basic Auth strategy is used for authentication of admin.
-  - Several NPM modules must be globally installed: db-migrate, pg, forever, and mocha
+  - Several NPM modules must be globally installed: db-migrate, pg, and mocha

 2. [Postgres](http://www.postgresql.org/)
   - The easiest way to get started with Postgres is by launching a [free database hosted by Heroku](https://postgres.heroku.com/databases)